Noam is a messaging platform that allows you to create complex interactive products by easily networking hardware and software elements together.

 Discovery and registration with the Noam server are handled automatically by the Lemma, the only public methods exposed to the application are the ‘speak’ and ‘hear’ methods.

-Download the starter kit, launch the Noam app, name your Moderator and you’re ready to go.
+Download the starter kit, launch the Noam app, name your Host and you’re ready to go.

 Launch the example applications included in the starter kit and check out how topics and messages work.

-Download the Lemmas that will help you add your own Participants to the conversation.
+Download the Lemmas that will help you add your own Guests to the conversation.